 Emotional factors affecting sex include both interpersonal problems and psychological problems within the individual.
 Interpersonal problems include marital or relationship problems or lack of trust and open communication between partners.
 Personal psychological problems include depression, sexual fears or guilt, or past sexual trauma.

-Sexual dysfunctions are more common in the early adult years, with the majority of people seeking care for such conditions during their late 20s through 30s.
-The incidence increases again in the geriatric population, typically with gradual onset of symptoms that are associated most commonly with medical causes of sexual dysfunction.
+Erectile dysfunction are more common in the early adult years, with the majority of people seeking care for such conditions during their late 20s through 30s.
+The incidence increases again in the geriatric population, typically with gradual onset of symptoms that are associated most commonly with medical causes of male sexual dysfunction.

 - Desire disorders —lack of sexual desire or interest in sex